HelloChatterbox/dev_documentation/docs/skill-development/skill-structure/README.md

 ### LICENSE

 This file contains the full text of the license your Skill is being distributed under.
-It is not required for the Skill to work, however all Skills submitted to the [Marketplace](https://market.chatterbox.ai) must be released under an appropriate open source license.

 ### README.md

 The README file contains human readable information about your Skill.
-The information in this file is used to generate the Skills entry in the [Marketplace](https://market.chatterbox.ai).
-More information about this file, can be found in the [Marketplace Submission section](../marketplace-submission/skill-readme-md.md).

-### settingsmeta.yaml

-This file defines the settings that will be available to a User through their account on [Home.Chatterbox.ai](https://home.chatterbox.ai/skills).

-Jump to [Skill Settings](skill-settings.md) for more information on this file and handling of Skill settings.

 ## What have we learned